Section One: Myron Dewey files theft charges against officer:

 “We’re relying on this process and the law and courts to protect us: we the people, we are the citizens here.
 As a tribal member I have dual citizenship and they did recognize that.
 Indian and civil law is crossing over in some ways.“ ~ Myron Dewey, Digital Smoke Signals

-Dewey broadcasts live from the Morton County Sheriffs/Mandan Police Department (they share a single headquarters) along with two “intellectual warriors” – lawyers who are advising him: Jim Fennerty from Chicago and Angela Bibens, an attorney from Colorado, to retrieve his drone property which was confiscated by an officer as well as to file a criminal complaint regarding the theft of his drone on October 8, 2016 and of a helicopter that looks like a police helicopter that was violating the 100-foot flyover space.
+Dewey broadcasts live from the Morton County Sheriffs/Mandan Police Department (they share a single headquarters) alongside two “intellectual warriors” – lawyers who are advising him, Jim Fennerty from Chicago and Angela Bibens from Colorado, to retrieve his drone which was confiscated and to file a criminal complaint regarding the theft of his drone on October 8, 2016.
+The complaint is also in regard to a helicopter that looks like a police helicopter that was violating the 100-foot flyover space.

-Captain Grubbily comes to meet them and tells them immediately that they won’t be getting the drone back today, in fact: “Our police department is applying for a search warrant to see the SD card in it.“
+Lead Investigator of Morton County Sheriff’s Department, Captain Jay Gruebele, comes to meet them & tells them immediately they won’t be getting the drone back today,&: “Our police department is applying for a search warrant to see the SD card in it.”

 Dewey asks for the drone back if the PD keeps the memory card but the captain informs them that this is a decision up to the State’s attorney and that he has no idea what the time frame on that would be, but that “In any case, you won’t be getting the drone back today.”

-Dewey informs the Captain that in that case they’ll be moving on to the next step: filing charges for theft and “We have a visual of aircraft violating AFA rules going beyond its 100 foot mark“.
+Dewey informs the Captain that in that case they’ll be filing charges for theft and “We have a visual of aircraft violating AFA rules going beyond its 100 foot mark.“

-Captain Grubbilyn responds: “It’s not a police helicopter, we don’t own a police helicopter.
+Captain Gruebele responds: “It’s not a police helicopter, we don’t own a police helicopter.
 We don’t rent one either.“

 Myron: “They went into the vehicle with no consent, so they stole the equipment.
 Jonathan Mall stole the equipment.“